 Every article should start with an abstract of about 10 lines.
 It should contain the most important key words of the article, so that internet search engines can find your article easily.

 Please write your text in Arial, 12 Pt, single spaced.
 Apart from this please use as few styles as possible.
 Just leave everything in default style.
-For emphasizing please use italics only.
-It may be helpful, if you take a look at one of the published articles of our journal (www.theo-web.de).
+For additional emphasis please use italics only.
+It may be helpful to take a look at one of the published articles of our journal (www.theo-web.de).

-Example: Dr. Michael Knowall, Associate Professor, Institute of Protestant
+Example: Dr. Michael Knowitall, Associate Professor, Institute of Protestant

 Theology at the University of Wondertown, Wonderland.